phalcon/documentation/docs/config.md

 ```

 ## Php
-The [Phalcon\Config\Adapter\Php][php] adapter reads a PHP file that returns an array and loads it in the [Phalcon\Config\Config][config] object.
+The [Phalcon\Config\Php][php] adapter reads a PHP file that returns an array and loads it in the [Phalcon\Config][config] object.
 You can store your configuration as a PHP array in a file and return the array back.
 The adapter will read it and parse it accordingly.

 ```php
 <?php